weihan-01/tp/docs/DeveloperGuide.md

 **MSS**

 1. User unassigns a caregiver from a senior using `unassign s/INDEX c/INDEX`.
-2. AddressBook validates the indices against the currently displayed Senior and Caregiver lists.
+2. Neighbourly validates the indices against the currently displayed Senior and Caregiver lists.
-3. AddressBook removes the assignment and updates the UI (caregiver chip disappears from the Senior card; lists remain in their current order).
+3. Neighbourly removes the assignment and updates the UI (caregiver chip disappears from the Senior card; lists remain in their current order).

    Use case ends.